Bilingual Multicultural | Bilingue Multicultural

-The Speech-Language-Hearing Clinic is staffed with bilingual (Spanish/English) clinical supervisors.
-Bilingual clients or monolingual speakers of languages other than English and are suspected of having a language and or speech disorder will be assessed and treated using evidenced-based bilingual assessment and treatment approaches.
+The Speech-Language-Hearing Clinic is staffed with bilingual (Spanish/English) clinical educators.
+Bilingual clients or monolingual speakers of languages other than English who are suspected of having a communication disorder will be assessed and treated using evidenced-based bilingual assessment and treatment approaches.
 These individuals are assigned to graduate student clinicians enrolled in the bilingual cognate who receive specialized training in bilingual assessment, intervention, and second language acquisition.
+Bilingual services are available in our clinic for all clients in any language, with any communication disorder, across the lifespan.

 Stages of Second Language Acquisition